31 Best Event Management Software in 2026

 9. Brella

-Best for: Networking & matchmaking eventsbrella
+Best for: Networking and matchmaking eventsbrella

 Brella is an event management platform that focuses on connecting attendees and sponsors through AI-powered matchmaking.